-If you’ve been in an airport recently, you’ve probably noticed two types of security lines: One for TSA PreCheck and one for Clear.
-Many of us already know of TSA PreCheck—a Trusted Traveler Program that allows you to quickly move through airport security—but you may not be as familiar with Clear—an airport security technology and membership program.
+If you’ve been in an airport recently, you’ve probably noticed two types of security lines: one for TSA PreCheck and one for Clear.
+Many of us already know of TSA PreCheck, a Trusted Traveler Program (TTP) that allows you to quickly move through airport security.
+But you may not be as familiar with Clear, an airport security technology and membership program.

 Here are the three biggest differences between TSA PreCheck and Clear:

 - TSA PreCheck is offered through the government while Clear is offered through a private company.

 - Clear expedites the document/identity screening process and TSA PreCheck expedites the physical screening process.

 - Clear membership costs $189 per year and TSA PreCheck membership costs $85 for five years.